-The Moore/Acheson House and the Baldwin/Acheson House at 1922 and 1924 Walnut Street date from 1905.
-Neither house is landmarked or a designated historic resource, and they have been vacant for many years so are in a state of disrepair.
+The Moore/Acheson House and the Baldwin/Acheson House, at 1930 and 1922-24 Walnut St., date from 1905.
+Neither house is landmarked, nor a designated historic resource, and they have been vacant for many years so are in a state of disrepair.
 A buyer would be required to pay for the removal of the two homes, one of which was originally a single family home, subsequently converted into a duplex.
 The larger of the two was designed multi-residential property when it was built.
 A buyer would also need to move the homes to a suitable site within Berkeley on a deadline of May 2013.

 When the homes were assessed in December 2011, they were described as being of the original First Bay Tradition/Shingle Style design.
 “Alterations to the building appear minimal and include the installation of two replacement windows on the eastern end of the south façade.
 Despite the installation of these windows, the building retains high levels of the original workmanship, and materials,” wrote LSA architectural historian Michael Hibma.

 One hundred years ago Walnut Street was called Home Street and these homes were two of many residences in the center of Berkeley.
 Many of them burned down in the big fire of 1923, after which UC Berkeley snapped up much of the land (read the full story, “When Berkeley’s Home Street was street of homes” by Daniella Thompson on the BAHA website).